lechugaa/dend-p3/README.md

 SONG_DATA=s3://udacity-dend/song_data/A/A/C
 ```

-### Execution
+## Execution

-In order to create the databases clone this repo and once you have fullfilled the requirements detailed above run the following commands:
+In order to create the DWH clone this repo and once you have fulfilled the requirements detailed above run the following commands:

 ```
 python create_tables.py